FAQ: What you need to know to vote in the November election in Stanislaus County

 Disclosures and campaign finance information for county races are available at StanVote.com.
 Just click on “Campaign Disclosures” The site also includes a portal to the California Secretary of State’s office for statewide races and the Federal Election Commission for federal offices.

 Reports for those running for city races are held at the city clerk’s offices.
-Here are links below to online campaign finance information.
+You can go to the website of the city where you live and search from there.
+Also, watch The Modesto Bee for stories on campaign finance reports.

 Information on candidates?